sergiocortessat/material5-design/README.md

 ## Clone project

 - To get a local copy up and running follow these simple example steps.
-- Clone this repository with git clone ```https://github.com/sergiocortessat/scs-weather-app``` using your terminal or command line.
+- Clone this repository with git clone ```https://github.com/sergiocortessat/material5-design``` using your terminal or command line.
-- Change to the project directory by entering: ```cd scs-weather-app``` in the terminal.
+- Change to the project directory by entering: ```cd material5-design``` in the terminal.
 - Enter the project folder and set the repo with its correspondent using npm install.
 - After this run the command npx run start
 - If the project cant be build, please run npx webpack.

 ## Command line steps
 ```
-- $ git clone `$ git clone https://github.com/sergiocortessat/scs-weather-app
+- $ git clone `$ git clone https://github.com/sergiocortessat/material5-design
 - $ git checkout develop
-- $ cd scs-weather-app
+- $ cd material5-design
 - $npm i
 - $ npm start
 - ##(If project doesn't build, please run): $ npx webpack